 A credit report can affect you in the following ways:

-Each time you apply for a loan or a credit card, the bank checks your credit report or score.
+credit card, the bank checks your credit report or score.
 This is not good for your credit report as they will be several enquiries pinned to your report within a small duration.
 Banks might see it as a sign that you might have defaulted on your previous loans and so you want to apply for more new loans.
 This puts the bank in a situation of risk when they approve your loan request.

 If you have already been denied approval on a loan application, you must not immediately apply for another loan as banks might consider this as a case of credit desperation.
 Such a situation only affects your credit report for the worse.
 In this situation, you must ideally wait for a month or two before you make an enquiry for another loan.
 It would also help you if you regularly keep checks on your credit report and compare interest rates between loans and credit cards before placing any application request.
 You can obtain this report easily from the Credit Bureau Singapore.